Gulliver's Travels: Cultural influences

 The term Lilliputian has entered many languages as an adjective meaning "small and delicate".
 There is a brand of small cigar called Lilliput, and a series of collectable model houses known as "Lilliput Lane".
 The smallest light bulb fitting (5 mm diameter) in the Edison screw series is called the "Lilliput Edison screw".
-In Dutch and Czech, the words Lilliputter and lilipután, respectively, are used for adults shorter than 1.30 meters.
+In Dutch and Czech, the words Lilliputter and lilipután, respectively, are used for adults shorter than 1.30 meters, although in Dutch this term is controversial.
 Conversely, Brobdingnagian appears in the Oxford English Dictionary as a synonym for very large or gigantic.

 In like vein, the term yahoo is often encountered as a synonym for ruffian or thug.
 In the Oxford English Dictionary it is defined as "a rude, noisy, or violent person" and its origins attributed to Swift's Gulliver's Travels.

 In the discipline of computer architecture, the terms big-endian and little-endian are used to describe two possible ways of laying out bytes of data in computer memory.
 The terms derive from one of the satirical conflicts in the book, in which two religious sects of Lilliputians are divided between those who crack open their soft-boiled eggs from the little end, the "Little-endians", and those who use the big end, the "Big-endians".
 The nomenclature was chosen as an irony, since the choice of which byte-order method to use is technically trivial (both are equally good), but actually still important: systems which do it one way are thus incompatible with those that do it the other way, and so it shouldn't be left to each individual designer's choice, resulting in a "holy war" over a triviality.

-It has been pointed out that the long and vicious war which started after a disagreement about which was the best end to break an egg is an example of the narcissism of small differences, a term Sigmund Freud coined in the early 1900s.